-In Agathonisi we anchored on the one but last of the coves, Spelia), [37° 27.3' N 26° 57.8' E] N of the harbor, Port St. George.
+In Agathonisi we anchored on the one but last of the coves, Spelia, [37° 27.3' N 26° 57.8' E] N of the harbor, Port St. George.
 Nicky put on flippers and swam one shore line at a time tying it to rocks.
 Everything, once again thanks to the crew, went very smoothly.
-Both boys seem to enjoy themselves and are getting used to the boat tasks; often now, they do them before I even ask them.
-Like all youths, of course, they are too cool to explicitly show their real emotions but still their pleasure is evident.
+Both boys seemed to enjoy themselves and were getting used to the boat tasks; often now, they did them before I even asked them.
+Like all youths, of course, they were too cool to explicitly show their real emotions but still their pleasure was evident.

 Ashore there was a wooden hulk of a Turkish caïque.
 I swam to take a look at it.
 A group of soldiers and their captain were swimming near the caïque.
 They told me that she was confiscated last winter from illegal immigrant smugglers.
 She was then auctioned but there were no buyers so she was donated to the municipality and now, after she has been stripped, she is abandoned.
 What a waste!
 The illegal immigrants are a real problem in these border islands.
 These are desperate people, mostly Kurds fleeing from Iraq who find their way into Turkey and then employ the services of runners who, for exorbitant fees, pack them like sardines on small boats and run them to remote Greek beaches, thus entering Greece, with liberal political asylum laws, and the EU.
 Along with the soldiers on the beach there were three young ladies who lived in a tent behind the hulk.
 Nicky and Ben got very interested in these ladies but were too shy to go and make contact.